 + PRO: Excellent healthcare facilities

-Denver is home to some of the top-ranked hospitals in America, and new arrivals in the city have nothing to worry about when it comes to their medical needs.
-This is thanks to Denver’s award-winning medical research institutions, such as those at the University of Colorado.
+Denver is home to some top-ranked hospitals in America, so new arrivals in the city will have access to excellent care.
+This is thanks to Denver's award-winning medical research institutions, such as those at the University of Colorado.

 As in the rest of the US, Healthcare in Denver is incredibly expensive.
-It is therefore necessary for new arrivals to have a comprehensive health insurance plan to cover any medical costs that may crop up while living in the city.
-With this in place, newcomers in Denver can rest assured they’ll have access to the best medical treatment the US has to offer.
+New arrivals are encouraged to purchase a comprehensive health insurance plan to cover any medical expenses they may incur while living in the city.

 - CON: Public transport is limited

 Although the city is working on expanding its public transport routes, the current options available are limited.
-Those living in the downtown area and the suburbs closest to it will most likely have good access to buses and the RTD light rail, but as they move further from the centre of the city, options get fewer.
-This results in most locals and new arrivals having to own a private car to get around in Denver.
+Those living in the downtown area and the suburbs closest to it will most likely have good access to buses and the RTD light rail, but as they move further from the city centre, options get fewer.
+This results in most locals and new arrivals having to purchase a private car to get around in Denver.

 - CON: Traffic can be a problem

-Due to most people in Denver driving their own cars to get around the city, traffic is a major issue and results in long rush hours.
-The city’s park-and-ride options may be one way to avoid the major city centre traffic, provided the ride into the centre from the car park is via the light rail and not buses, which will inevitably be stuck in traffic too.
-Driving outside of peak rush hour traffic times is another option, although this may not be possible for people working standard 9-to-5 jobs.
+This works best if the ride into the centre from the car park is via the light rail and not buses, which will inevitably be stuck in traffic too.
+Driving outside peak rush hour traffic times is another option, although this may not be possible for people working standard 9-to-5 jobs.

 + PRO: Parking is abundant

 As opposed to most city centres, Denver has an abundance of parking.
-This is a major pro for people who prefer to drive to work, rather than use public transport.
-New arrivals who are willing to sit in the crazy morning traffic will not have to stress about finding a parking space when they arrive at their destinations.
-More often than not, they will be able to find a space to park extremely close by, if not right outside the door.
+This is a significant pro for people who prefer to drive to work rather than use public transport.
+New arrivals who are willing to sit in the crazy morning traffic needn't stress about finding a parking space when they arrive at their destinations.
+More often than not, they can find a parking space close by, if not right outside the door.

 ►For more about the Mile High City, see Moving to Denver.